Working in Geneva?

 Despite all these regulations, Switzerland is a low-tax economy compared to other European countries.
 Swiss citizens working in Geneva must submit an annual declaration detailing all their income and assets.

 Foreign employees working in Geneva, on the other hand, are usually taxed at source.
 They pay a withholding tax on their income, which is directly deducted from their salary.
 It accounts for their federal and cantonal income tax.
-Foreign residents who have been living and working in Geneva long enough to acquire the right to settlement will be taxed like Swiss citizens.
+Foreign residents who have been living and working in Geneva long enough to acquire the right to settlement will be taxed in the same way as other Swiss citizens.

-Expats are eligible for certain tax benefits in form of an expat flat rate deducted from their taxable income.
-Supposed to account for the higher costs of the expat life-style, the expatriate flat rate is calculated on the basis of average expenses associated with relocation, travel, and maintaining a second domicile.
-Obviously, only expats working in Geneva whose employer does not cover these costs are eligible.
+Expats are eligible for certain tax benefits in the form of an expat flat rate deducted from their taxable income.
+These benefits are supposed to account for the higher costs of the expat life-style.
+The rate is calculated on the basis of average expenses associated with relocation, travel, and maintaining a second domicile.
+Of course, only expats working in Geneva whose employer does not cover these costs are eligible.